 You can continue your payment arrangement related to your defaulted federal student loan.
-Private collection agencies have been instructed to not make collection calls to you but can assist you if you reach out to them during this period.
-For assistance with continuing your current payment arrangement, call ED’s Default Resolution Group at 1-800-621-3115 (TTY for the deaf or hearing-impaired 1-877-825-9923).
+Private collection agencies have been instructed to not make collection calls and not accept auto-debit payments from March 13, 2020, through Sept.
+30, 2020.
+However, private collection agencies are available to assist you if you reach out to them during this period.
+To be connected to your private collection agency to continue your current payment arrangement, email ED’s Default Resolution Group or call them at 1-800-621-3115 (TTY for the deaf or hearing-impaired 1-877-825-9923).

-To consolidate or start a loan rehabilitation arrangement related to your defaulted federal student loans, call ED’s Default Resolution Group at 1-800-621-3115 (TTY for the deaf or hearing-impaired 1-877-825-9923) for assistance.
+To consolidate, or to start a loan rehabilitation arrangement related to your defaulted federal student loans, email ED’s Default Resolution Group, or call them at 1-800-621-3115 (TTY for the deaf or hearing-impaired 1-877-825-9923) for assistance.

 Will my defaulted loan accrue interest?

-Defaulted loans owned by ED will not accrue interest for at least 60 days, beginning on March 13.
-That includes Direct Loans, as well as Federal Perkins Loans and FFEL Program loans held by ED.
-Read the Q&As above to learn more about the interest waiver.
+Defaulted loans owned by ED will not accrue interest from March 13, 2020, through Sept.
+30, 2020.
+That includes Direct Loans and FFEL Program loans owned by ED.
+Read the Q&As above to learn more about the 0% interest period.